 A reception for all of the current exhibitions at Arts + Literature Laboratory will be held on Friday, November 22, 2024 from 5:30pm–8:00pm, with remarks from Bridge Work artists Issis Macias and Jessica M. Gutiérrez (details below).
 Other featured artists include Matthew Braunginn, Nastia Craig, Karen Laudon.
 Free admission.

-Etherial Spaces by Issis Macias showcases Macias' intuitive abstract paintings, which feature dynamic forms, vibrant colors, and unexpected markings.
+Ethereal Spaces by Issis Macias showcases her intuitive abstract paintings, which feature dynamic forms, vibrant colors, and unexpected markings.
 The artist uses unconventional materials like large raw canvases and steel grommets, and she applies overlapping layers of acrylics and pastels.
 Macias' artistic process is informed by her identity as a woman and daughter of Mexican immigrants, as well as her personal experiences.
 Through her work, she invites viewers to connect with their own emotions and memories and experience a sense of healing and transformation.

-Gifts from the Dark by Jessica M. Gutiérrez, explores identity and healing through Gutiérrez’s personal history, using a mixture of colorful watercolors and mixed media collages.
+Gifts from the Dark by Jessica M. Gutiérrez explores identity and healing through Gutiérrez’s personal history, using a mixture of colorful watercolors and mixed media collages.
 In her art, Gutiérrez blends her experiences as an artist and a therapist, drawing on her trauma healing background to create "transformational portals" that illuminate her inner world.
 Gutiérrez's art often feels joyful and vibrant, even when exploring challenging themes like generational trauma.
 The exhibition showcases colorful, shadowy landscapes and floral configurations, reflecting moments of clarity, power, and ongoing processes.
 Through her artwork, Gutiérrez aims to bring hidden gifts from the past into the present.

 - Macias will deliver a Spanish-language artist talk at 5:30pm in the first floor performance gallery.